-Trails & Biking in Miller Beach, Gary Indiana
+Trails for Hiking & Biking in Miller Beach

-The Miller Beach neighborhood of Gary, Indiana sits at the heart of over 20 miles of interconnected trails, linking the Miller South Shore station, the Douglas Nature Center (western National Park visitor’s center), as well as downtown shops and restaurants.
+Gary’s Miller Beach neighborhood sits at the heart of over 20 miles of interconnected biking and hiking trails, linking the Miller South Shore station, the Douglas Nature Center (western National Park visitor’s center), as well as downtown shops and restaurants.

 Refer to the map for locations (scroll down)

 Bayless Dune Trail: Sandy.
 Scenic dune hike through a wooded areas, dunes and blow outs marked with interpretive signage.
 Located at 8975-9047 Indian Boundary, Gary, IN.
-This Shirley Heinz Preserve is in the southeast residential section of the Miller Beach neighborhood.
+A Shirley Heinz Preserve in the northeast residential section of Miller Beach.

 Marquette Greenway Trail: Hard Pack/ Gravel.
 Beautiful views of Long Lake, scenic wetlands with beaver lodges, oak savannas, and forested dunes.
 Connects to Miller Woods and West Beach which are both parts of the national park.
 Cuts through the center of the Miller Beach neighborhood.
 Trail connections at Grand Avenue and Montgomery Streets about 1/2 mile south of the lake.
 Note: Grand to West Beach is great for bike riding.
-Grand Avenue to the Paul H. Douglas Center parking lot is good for hiking but a little too rough for biking at this time.
-(The section west of Lake Street is rough gravel and not suitable for bicycling.)
+Grand Avenue to the Paul H. Douglas Center parking lot is good for hiking but a little rough for biking at this time.
+West of Lake Street is rough gravel.

 Paul H. Douglas Trail and ADA loop: Paved.
 Gorgeous views and trails through wooded areas with expansive view to interdunal ponds.
 Lovely picnic area with grills.
-Includes a boardwalk over a beautiful interdunal pond to observe wildlife.
+Boardwalk over a beautiful interdunal pond to observe wildlife.
 Suitable for people with disabilities or families with strollers.
 Enter by going thru the Douglas Nature Center ( Paul H Douglas Center, the western visitor center for the Indiana Dunes National Park).
 Connects to the sandy Miller Woods Trail to take you to Lake Michigan.

 West Beach (3 trails): Sandy & boardwalks.
 The world famous Succession Trail (where the Theory of Succession was developed) starts at the beach and winds through dunes, pines, deciduous forest, on a boardwalk and up many stairs to a scenic dune top featuring panoramic views of the Chicago skyline, Lake Michigan, and the Indiana Dunes.
 The Long Lake Trail, and West Beach Trails wind past wetlands and through dunes.
 Listed as an Important Birding Area by the Audubon Society.